getflywheel/create-local-addon/README.md

 ## Next Steps
 Here are some tips to help you get started after you have used the generator to set up your add-on.

+Note: if Local is already running when you create your add-on, you will need to restart Local to see your add-on appear.

 ### Making changes to your add-on:
 A symlink pointing to your add-on directory will be been made in the Local add-ons directory, unless you override this preference: